jonromero/jonio_website/content/projects/piece-of-cake.md

 ![First edition](/images/jonscake.gif)

-The [second edition](https://omgdrops.com/jonv/piece-of-cake_v2s1Oc8vg1/) costs **Ξ 0.1** (UPDATE: it was sold out!), there are only 40 copies and has **unlockable content**.
+The [second edition](https://omgdrops.com/jonv/piece-of-cake_v2s1Oc8vg1/) costs **Ξ 0.1** (UPDATE: it is sold out!), there are only 40 copies and has **unlockable content**.
 The content is a numbered acrylic art block that contains the NFT and I will ship it wherever you live.
 For free.

 > In case you didn't understand, this NFT comes also with a physical product, send to your place for free.